Ethics In Financial Services Insights

 Managing director of the American College Cary M. Maguire Center for Ethics in Financial Services, Azish Filabi, JD, MA sits down with The College’s Chartered Advisor in Philanthropy® (CAP®) Program director and assistant professor of philanthropy Jennifer Lehman PhD, JD, CFP®, CAP® to discuss the ethical considerations advisors and other financial professionals must make when offering philanthropic planning services in a new continuing education (CE) opportunity available on Knowledge Hub+.

-Filabi kicks off the discussion by reflecting on her history as a professional, stating that she has always worked to ensure organizations have the right government instructors in place and the right tools in place so they can consider ethics in their own personal decision-making as well as the impact they’re having on society.
+Filabi kicks off the discussion by reflecting on her history as a professional, stating that she has always worked to ensure organizations have the right governance structures in place and the right tools in place so they can consider ethics in their own personal decision-making as well as the impact they’re having on society.

 She goes on to discuss the work performed at the Center for Ethics in Financial Services, stating the importance of the group’s research mission and outreach.
 In reference to this research, Filabi explains the purpose as “learning about the challenges that leaders and individuals are facing with respect to ethics so that can reflect back on the work that we do.”
 By completing this research, Filabi believes that the Center for Ethics will be able to provide the industry with valuable lessons relating to ethical concerns in the field.